jasnow/awesome-ruby-security-advisories/FAQ/Rules-Of-Road.md

 ## CONTEXT: Field: notes
  * PREFERENCE: Assume same rules as "description:" field.
  * SPECIAL NOTE: Make the sentence human-readable.
+   Can only be used once, but can be place anywhere in file.
  * CHOICES: N/A
  * EXAMPLE(S): (real examples)
 ```